Step-By-Step Guide To House Demolition

 • Cleaning up

 You should agree on the state you want the contractor to keep the site in, both throughout the process and when the demolition is done.
 We strongly advise you to emphasise the importance of keeping it organised, discrete, and clean for you and your neighbours.
+Before finalising the project, ensure the contractor leaves the site in a safe, organised condition, fully prepared for the next construction phase.

 Two workers preparing for demolition